 Why do project managers need Professional Indemnity Insurance?

-Professional indemnity insurance is particularly important for project managers.
 A project manager is someone who plans, coordinates and executes a project, according to strict deadlines and budgets.

 A typical example is a builder undertaking a construction project.
 The weather, unforeseen obstacles such as employment issues or supply chain problems and if it is a large-scale construction project could all delay a projects completion time, leaving the developer facing financial losses.
 Having professional indemnity insurance means the builder can pay his legal costs and any damages awarded to the developer.